-In general, all-on-4 dental implants treatment (also known as AO4) and most of the lab work is performed in-house for a full mouth of teeth-in-a-day.
+In general, all-on-4 dental implants treatment (also known as AO4) and most of the lab work is performed in-house for a full mouth of teeth in a day.
 Nevertheless, in many cases when extensive lab work is required, the set of teeth is delivered in 24 hours.

-While the vast majority of certified all-on-4 clinicians in the dental implant industry take a traditional approach of using just novocaine local anesthesia during treatment, our all-on-4 facility is state board certified in sleep dentistry including twilight sedation and general anesthesia to better serve our patients, expedite their treatment and lower the overall cost.
+While the vast majority of certified all-on-4 clinicians in the dental implant industry take a traditional approach of using just novocaine local anesthesia during treatment, our all-on-4 facility is state board certified in sleep dentistry including twilight sedation and general anesthesia to more conveniently serve our patients, expedite their treatment and lower the overall cost.
 We provide advanced anxiety-free service.
 The US and International patent holder and medical staff at Memorial Hospital Doctor Max Arocha DMD have pioneered several all-on-4 techniques including using advanced hard tissue lasers with surgical computerized 3D surgical guide protocols.
 We were the first one to minimal invasive place all-on-4 dental implants, for denture patients, without the use of a surgical scalpel.

 Additional all-on-4 cost depends on several factors including the system and type of teeth the patients may want as a full mouth permanent dental implant-supported fixed bridge for teeth-in-a-day replacement.

-These full mouth fixed bridges can be made out of zirconia or a combination of acrylic teeth over a titanium framework (known as hybrid permanent bridges).
+These full-mouth fixed bridges can be made out of zirconia or a combination of acrylic teeth over a titanium framework (known as hybrid permanent bridges).
 (Continue reading below for the different types available).

 A zirconia permanent implant-supported fixed bridge is occasionally recommended for strength and durability.
-A combination of using permanent acrylic teeth over a titanium framework (often called a hybrid permanent bridge also known as a full mouth restoration with implants) is preferred for control, durability, and repairability.
+A combination of using permanent acrylic teeth over a titanium framework (often called a hybrid permanent bridge also known as a full-mouth restoration with implants) is preferred for control, durability, and repairability.

 Keep in mind that there may also be some additional procedures required prior to the placement of teeth-in-a-day with all-on-4 to ensure its long-term success rate.
-Additional procedures may be required including controlling any broken caps, failing bridge work and gum infection prior to surgery.
-In certain all-on-four clinical cases, when the patient's gums are in severe condition, Dr. Arocha works together with our in-house periodontist, gum specialist, to achieve a great smile by removing any gum disease including gingivitis and periodontitis all within 24 hrs.
+Additional procedures may be required including controlling any broken caps, failing bridgework, and gum infection prior to surgery.
+In certain all-on-four clinical cases, when the patient's gums are in severe condition, Dr. Arocha works together with our in-house periodontist, and gum specialist, to achieve a great smile by removing any gum disease including gingivitis and periodontitis all within 24 hrs.

-In general, teeth-in-a-day over 4 dental implants often results in lower cost, making it more affordable, because it allows for fewer dental implants being placed versus traditional dental implant for full mouth reconstruction.
-The teeth-in-a-day treatment option is a cost-effective procedure for those people suffering from failing teeth, bad teeth and broken caps and bridges.
+In general, teeth-in-a-day over 4 dental implants often results in lower cost, making it more affordable, because it allows for fewer dental implants being placed versus traditional dental implants for full mouth reconstruction.
+The teeth-in-a-day treatment option is a cost-effective procedure for those people suffering from failing teeth, bad teeth, and broken caps and bridges.
 Even people who have no teeth and are wearing loose-fitting dentures are great candidates.

 We pride ourselves in utilizing dental implants that are backed by research and, as our dental implant quality standard, we only use high-grade titanium that is FDA approved.